Erimo, Hokkaido: Events

-Cape Erimo is a popular place for the first sunrise of the new year and visitors come not only from Hokkaido but all around Japan.
-Additionally, since the building of the Museum of the Wind, tourists can enjoy watching the sunrise from within the museum's "Theatre of the Wind".

 Mid-January holds the annual Pickling Competition.
 The housewives of Erimo battle in a competition of homemade pickles.
 The entrants compete for bragging rights with various pickles, such as sushi rice with pickled radish and sake lees, the locally produced salmon and sandfish.

 In early March, the town holds a mini volleyball tournament.
 Volleyball is popular among the townspeople, and approximately 150 people participate in this tournament.

 The Open Auto Camping and Park Golf Course at Hyakuninhama (百人浜) is open from May to October.
 The camping sites include 10 bungalows, 19 auto partitions and about 100 tent lots.
 The Hyakuninhama Park Golf Course is popular with the locals as well as park golf enthusiasts.